yasirshah-analyst/Customers-Data-Analytics/Readme.md

-# Customer Data Cleaning and Purchase Analysis Dashboard
+# Customer Data Cleaning and Purchase Analysis

 ## Project Overview
 This project is a customer analytics project that includes data cleaning, purchase analysis, and dashboard visualization using Excel.
 The goal is to analyze customer purchase behavior and extract meaningful insights.